 Indications in the UDM/AUSF:

-The UDM detects that the victim UE suddenly "moves" to a different PLMN.
+The UDM detects that the victim “E sud”enly "moves" to a different PLMN.
 The UDM may compare the time of last successful registration with the new authentication request from the PLMN the malicious UE is located and also may compare the distance.
 It may be easy for PLMNs in different continents but more difficult with a high density of PLMNs and countries, e.g. in Europe.
 If the AMF would provide more fine granular location information than the serving network name, then the UDM may be able to perform a better estimation since the last serving cell ID is stored in the UDM with time stamp.

 UDM may get suspicious if the authentication was successful but AMF reports failed NAS SMC.